GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Simulation studies

-This conclusion is reinforced by Figure \ref{fig:both_rmse_compare_gpbart_paramter_1000}, which clearly indicates the superior performance of version \textbf{(D)}, the standard GP-BART, which presents the lowest median value according to both presented metrics.
-The incorporation of rotated splits and GPs in versions (\textbf{B}) and (\textbf{C)}, respectively, yield similar RMSE values to (\textbf{D}), but their performance in terms of uncertainty calibration as measured by CRPS differs more substantially.
+This conclusion is reinforced by Figure \ref{fig:both_rmse_compare_gpbart_paramter_500}, which indicates the superior performance of version (\textbf{D}).
+Despite the larger variance in the RMSE, the standard GP-BART obtains the lowest median value of both metrics shown. \mbox{Versions} (\textbf{B}) and (\textbf{C)}, which respectively incorporate rotated splits and GPs, yield similar yet slightly inferior RMSE values to (\textbf{D}), but their performance in terms of uncertainty calibration as measured by median CRPS differs more substantially.
 Notably, the standard BART model (\textbf{A}) is unsatisfactory from both points of view.